geometalab/G4SE-Compass/docs/overview.rst

 Data Input
 ~~~~~~~~~~

-There are two ways for data to be entered into the system.
+There are two ways for MetaData-data to be entered into the system.

 Zipped-XML-Import
 `````````````````